Minnetonka Baseball Association

 Team Selection Overview

-Teams will be selected starting in mid-October per current Minnetonka Traveling Baseball selection procedures.
+Teams will be selected starting in early-October per current Minnetonka Traveling Baseball selection procedures.

 The head coaches work with Travel Director or MBA Travel Committee designated respresentative to form teams based upon tryout scores, filling positions for the team and personal baseball knowledge of players along with past coach's feedback when available or applicable.
 Coaches and Travel Director will have access to: